aayushi2882/amazon-clone/README.md

 # amazon-clone
-This repo consists of repo made by me using some tutorials
+This repo consists of clone made by me using some tutorials